EdinbR/EdinbR.github.io/_posts/2015-03-10-march-edinbr-meeting.markdown

 ---
 layout: post
-title:  "March Edinbr meeting"
+title:  "March EdinbR meeting"
 date:   2015-03-11 15:00:00
 categories: edinbr
 tags:   announcements
 image:
 author: ben_moore
 ---

-I'm pleased to announce the March meeting of Edinbr!
+I'm pleased to announce the March meeting of EdinbR!
 Here are the details:

 >Wednesday **18<sup>th</sup> March** 2015, **5-6pm** in room LT1, **7 Bristo Square**

 This meeting we have two great short talks, interspersed with some words from the organisers on the results of our [survey](http://edinbr.org/edinbr/2015/02/22/edinbr-survey.html) and other announcements.
-Here's the rough schedule:
+The schedule is:

 * Talk: **Intro to ggplot2** by Christophe Ladroue (15-20 mins)
 * EdinbR survey results and announcements (5-10 mins)